pangduckwai/sea9go/README.md

 ## Packages
 ### `http/client`
-a convinent wrapper of `http.Client`, with support of specifying TLS server certificates and/or mTLS certificates when creating the clients.
+a convinent wrapper of `http.Client`, with support of specifying TLS server certificates and/or mTLS certificates when creating clients.

 ### `http/server`
 a wrapper of `http.Server` with start/stop/timeout handling